nasa/cumulus/tf-modules/README.md

 This directory contains all of the [Terraform modules](https://www.terraform.io/docs/modules/index.html) maintained as part of a Cumulus deployment.

-These modules are assembled to create a Cumulus deployment, which gives integrators the flexibility to choose only the components of Cumulus that they need or want.
+These modules are composed to create a Cumulus deployment, which gives integrators the flexibility to choose only the components of Cumulus that they need or want.
 A reference implementation for a "full" deployment of Cumulus exists in the [`example/cumulus-tf` folder](https://github.com/nasa/cumulus/tree/master/example/cumulus-tf).

 ## Creating a new module